jondkinney/docusign_rest/README.md

 ## Usage

-This gem makes creating multipart POST (aka file upload) requests to the DocuSign REST API dead simple.
-It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the request for the DocuSign REST API which requires that all files be embedded as JSON directly in the request body, not the body\_stream like multipart-post does by default.
+The docusign\_rest gem makes creating multipart POST (aka file upload) requests to the DocuSign REST API dead simple.
+It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests for the DocuSign REST API.
+The DocuSign REST API requires that all files be embedded as JSON directly in the request body (not the body\_stream like multipart-post does by default) so the docusign\_rest gem takes care of setting that up for you.

 This gem also monkeypatches one small part of multipart-post to inject some header values and formatting that DocuSign requires.
-If you would like to see the monkeypatched code please take a look at lib/multipart-post/parts.rb.
+If you would like to see the monkeypatched code please take a look at [lib/multipart-post/parts.rb](https://github.com/j2fly/docusign_rest/blob/master/lib/multipart_post/parts.rb).
 It's only re-opening one method, but feel free to make sure you understand that monkeypatch if it concerns you.

 ### Examples

-* These examples assume you have already run the rake task and have the configure block properly setup with your username, password, integrator\_key, and account\_id.
+* These examples assume you have already run the `docusign_rest:generate_config` rake task and have the configure block properly setup in an initializer with your username, password, integrator\_key, and account\_id.

-**Getting login\_information:**
+**Getting login information:**

     client = DocusignRest::Client.new
     puts client.get_account_id